CloudGlitch/clock-and-date-widget/README.md

 # Clock-and-date-Widget
-simple 24hr python clock widget for windows
+simple 24hr clock and date widget for windows

 ## how to install
 be sure to have <a href="https://python.org">python installed on your pc</a>